Please leave us a review at http://openskyfitness.com/review

 Thanks for Listening!

 Thanks so much for joining us again this week.
 Have some feedback you’d like to share?
 Leave a note in the comment section below!

 If you enjoyed this episode, please share it using the social media buttons you see at the bottom of the post.

-Do you have any questions (and would like to hear yourself on the Open Sky Fitness Podcast)?
-Click on the link on the right side of any page on our website that says “Send Voicemail.”
+If you have any questions (and would like to hear yourself on the Open Sky Fitness Podcast), click on the link on the right side of any page on our website that says “Send Voicemail.”

 And finally, don’t forget to subscribe to the show on iTunes to get automatic updates.
 It’s free!

-Thanks for listening/reading Episode 134- Christy Harrison: Make Peace With Food & Your Body!
+Thanks for listening/reading Episode 114-Dr. Mike Young: Is Competition the Key to Success?.
 We hope you have gained more knowledge on how to be a healthier you!